Video Traspasar las Puertas de Cristal del Museo

 Rebe Lopez reads Conflicto y armonías de las razas en América

-In these videos, we recreate and extend two of the performances written by David Gudiño and performed by him and Daniela Ruiz.
-For the videos, a new play written by Alejandro Mamani and performed by Rebe Lopez was added, in which a question is presented as a continuation of the performances: The seeds?
+In these videos, we recreate and extend two performances written by David Gudiño and performed by him and Daniela Ruiz.
+For the videos, a new play written by Alejandro Mamani and performed by Rebe López was added, in which a question is presented as a continuation of the performances: The seeds?
 Who are the children of the inhabitants of the American continent?
 Where are they?
 What do they do?
 How do they walk and work?
 And especially, how did they survive?
 Where did those seeds germinate?

 Daniela Ruiz standing next to a statue during the shooting of La reina no querida

-Image of Daniela Ruiz during the shooting of La reina no querida (The Unwanted Queen).
+Daniela Ruiz during the shooting of "La reina no querida" (The Unwanted Queen).
 The sign reads: We are the daughters of your maids, whom you never let come to the Museum.

 The disruptions generated by these three performances are not analogous.
 They are a direct critique of Western artistic heritage.
-The first, La reina no querida, by David Angel Gudiño, was performed by Daniela Ruiz.
+The first, "La reina no querida" (The Unwanted Queen), by David Angel Gudiño, is performed by Daniela Ruiz.
 It critiques the prevailing colonialism of white European, Latin American, and Argentine art.
-The second, Marrón, written and performed by David Gudiño, reflects the current violence against Marrón bodies.
-The last scene, Racismo en español (Racism in Spanish), challenges white notions of beauty, the limits of middle-class performative anti-racism, and the discomfort generated by a Marrón person who has the same cultural capital as Argentine white intellectuals.
+The second, "Marrón", written and performed by David Gudiño, reflects the current violence against Marrón bodies.
+The last scene, "Racismo en español" (Racism in Spanish), challenges white notions of beauty, the limits of middle-class performative anti-racism, and the discomfort generated by a Marrón person who has the same cultural capital as Argentine white intellectuals.

 David Angel Gudiño sat at a table during the shooting of Marrón.